cozodb/cozo/docs/source/queries.rst

 then defines whichever columns to keep, and their order in the output relation.

 Each variable in the head must be bound in the body, this is one of the *safety rules* of Datalog.
+Not all variables appearing in the body need to appear in the head.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Multiple definitions and disjunction
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-For Horn-clause rules only, multiple rule definitions may share the same name, with the requirement that the arity of the head in each definition must match.
+For inline rules only, multiple rule definitions may share the same name, with the requirement that the arity of the head in each definition must match.
 The returned relation is then the *disjunction* of the multiple definitions, which correspond to *union* in SQL.